javascript-programming/jaav-tm/README.md

 ##### Wallet functions

- To get your accounts (at startup two accounts are provided with each 1000 coins as balance)
+ To get your accounts (at startup two accounts are provided with each 1000 coins on balance)

         > let accounts = await webclient.getAccounts()